 The process of collecting damages from the County is started by filing a claim with the Clerk of the Board of Supervisors, located at

 The law governing claims against the public entities is complex and has short deadlines.
 You may need to seek the services of an attorney for your own protection.
 In any event, you should present your claim without delay.
 For additional information, please refer to Government Code Section 910.

 No. Service of process on the County may only be accomplished by serving the Clerk of the Board of Supervisors, whose office is located at Humboldt County Courthouse

 County records are maintained by individual departments.
 Additional information can be found on the Public Records page.

-No. The County Code is available in hard copy at the Humboldt County Law Library
+No. The County Code is available on the County’s website at: https://humboldt.county.codes/

-or from the County’s website.
 Copies of ordinances are available for a fee at the Humboldt County Clerk of the Board, 825 Fifth Street, Room 111, Eureka, CA.

 You can call us at 866-901-3212 or email us.
 We are located at the following address: 2420 6th St. Eureka, CA 95501

 There are many ways to make Child Support Payments.
 Online, by phone, by mail, in the office, or through PayNearMe or MoneyGram.
 For instructions on each of these or to make a payment online see